VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/localization-implementation.md

 Virto Commerce Manager takes all available translation files together and merges them by languages in the following sequence:
 * Platform translation files;
-* Embedded translation files from each moduleвЂ™s *Localizations* subfolder;
+* Embedded translation files from each modules *Localizations* subfolder;
-* External translation files from *App_Data\Localizations*В in Commerce Manager web application.
+* External translation files from *App_Data\Localizations* in Commerce Manager web application.

 Note that if duplicate translation IDs are met, the last of the values would be used.
 E.g. embedded translation file (from module's *Localizations* folder) has ID:Value: